Last Updated: April 15, 2021

 - This section contains only 1 question which has a 30% weightage.

-The AP Statistics course contains four main themes relating to exploring data, sampling and experimentation, probability and simulation, and statistical inference.
+The AP Statistics course contains four main parts namely exploring data, sampling and experimentation, probability and simulation, and statistical inference.
 The course is equivalent to a semester of a non-calculus-based college course.
 The course framework includes course skills the student must work on and course content that depends upon the subjects and topics mentioned in the course.

 Course Skills Required in AP Statistics